 - Spiritual Successor: Like the Hilary Duff example, many boy bands came out of them as their spiritual successors: Allstar Weekend, Big Time Rush, and most recently One Direction, among others.
 This applies the most to One Direction, as not only are they much bigger than Allstar Weekend and Big Time Rush (and probably the two combined), but they have also been experiencing even greater success than the Jonas Brothers did.

 - Title Track: A Little Bit Longer is the only one of their group albums to have one.
-The other ones don't even get so much as an Album Title Drop.
+The other ones don't even get so much as an Album Title Drop, with the exception of Happiness Begins.